Who We Are

 Pillars of a Community School

 For many of our team members, this work is personal.
-70% of NCCP’s employees grew up or currently reside in North Chicago, Waukegan, or Zion.
+65% either grew up or currently reside in North Chicago, Waukegan, Zion Benton, Round Lake, or Park City, and 72% of our staff identify as people of color.
 The professional development of our employees, as well as our commitment to hiring and training a diverse workforce, remain our priorities.
 Passion and flexibility are qualities that unite all of us.